If you explained Duolingo Max, Khanmigo, and Q-Chat to me 10 years ago, I wouldn't have thought the tools would make it to launch.

 When it comes to AI and education I'm a realistic optimist.

-One of the greatest worries about the power of these products is their cheating abilities.
+One of the greatest fears people have about the power of these products: is their ability to encourage cheating.

 And while being able to generate instant responses would've excited me years ago, AI has a track record of helping kids cheat.